Steve-gachuiri/Power-BI/README.md

 - **Product-wise spending per store** to analyze price variations across different locations.
 - **Monthly spending trends** to see if costs fluctuate over time.

+## Prerequisites
+Before using this project, ensure you have the following installed:
+- **Power BI Desktop**: Download and install from [Microsoft Power BI](https://powerbi.microsoft.com/)
+- **Excel or CSV Viewer**: To inspect the datasets before loading them into Power BI

 ## How to Use
 1. Clone this repository:
    ```bash